 first Hyperloop route in Europe.
 Representatives of Hyper Poland sp. z o.o. took part in the European semifinal of the Hyperloop One Global Challenge, which took place June 5-7 2017.
 The event provided an opportunity for discussion about

 the developments in the transportation market in Europe and around the world.
-The finalists will be announced in the Summer of 2017.

 More information on the Hyperloop One Global Challenge can be found here: